Beatrizvn/habit-tracker/README.md

 Welcome to **Habit Tracker**, a mobile application built with **React Native** to help users track and manage their daily habits.
 This is my first project using React Native, created as a learning exercise to practice mobile app development with Expo and modern React Native tools.

-# Habit Tracker

-Welcome to **Habit Tracker**, a mobile application built with **React Native** to help users track and manage their daily habits.
-This is my first project using React Native, created as a learning exercise to practice mobile app development with Expo and modern React Native tools.

 ## 🚀 Getting Started

 ### Prerequisites